angelo234/CS-361-Image-Transformer-Service/README.txt

 This script resizes a jpg/png image to a specified size.

-1. Install Python if not installed.
+1. Install Python if not installed and install the Pillow package with the following command: pip install pillow

 2. To start the service (service will keep running and processing images until you Ctrl + C), run the python script with: py image_transformer.py